God is an anti - depressant

 Celebration, cheerfulness and gentleness, the intimacy of God, gratitude and peace are all woven into these words.
 The ability to focus on what is good, to count your blessings, is one of the ways that we can re-focus our lives when overcome by sadness and worry.
+Saint John Bosco, who worked with many difficult adolescents in the 1800s, saw cheerfulness as a kind of holiness and a prescription against despair.
 Paul goes on to write that we need to focus on whatever is good, true, beautiful, and worthy of praise as a pathway to peace of mind.
+By holding such a positive focus we are able to build the energy to face life's inevitable difficulties.
 There is also a reminder in the text that much of our lives, and especially our search for meaning, transcends understanding.
 We will never have it all worked out.
 Mental illness is often caught up in an unrealistic expectation to understand everything, “if I can just think it through and understand then I can relax.”
-The truth is somewhat different and closer to the role of a higher power in the twelve-step programme of Alcoholics Anonymous.
-The second step in that process is expressed like this:
+The truth is somewhat different and is elusive to our troubled minds.
+We often need to accept our helplessness admit that we are not in charge.
+That is why the role of a higher power in the twelve-step programme of Alcoholics Anonymous is so important to recovery.
+The second step in the twelve step process is expressed like this:

 I came to believe that a power greater than myself could restore me to sanity.